-By law, all eligible employees are automatically enrolled into a company pension scheme.
-Swift will provide you with information about this pension when you register with them.
-If you have any questions, please do talk to them about it.
+A new law demands that all eligible employees are automatically enrolled into a company pension scheme.
+Your umbrella company will provide you with information about this pension when you register with them.
+If you have any questions please talk to your umbrella company.